 Joni had been looking for a band because she was way behind everybody else in playing with musicians and going out on the road; she couldn't seem to make it happen.
 "The L.A.
 Express was a band intact and John Guerin and Larry Carlton were the musicians within that band who impressed me the most.
-Carlton because he was playing jazz with a country feeling-jazz and country being the most polar opposites.
-It was a criticism of Carlton that he was doing all these arced bends, which are very like pedal steel, and it turns out he's a weekend fly fisherman!
-So his long casting splash, I would say, is related to that.
-Everything's related, everything you do comes out.
+Carlton because he was playing jazz with a country feeling-jazz

 "It was good experience to play with a band that was intact rather than to fit it all together.
 It was good for the time.
 Now, some of the criticism of that band, which people said to me at the time, I would have to agree with.
-Not all of it, because it was a prejudice based on 'all jazz is the
+Not all of it, because it was a prejudice based on 'all jazz is the Johnny Carson Show.'
+It was a prejudice based on a certain kind of ignorance.